iffybooks/diy-faraday-shield/README.md

 From time to time you may want to disconnect from the network to protect your privacy.
 Here are a few reasons that come to mind:

-- Your ex/spouse/stalker is tracking your location or recording audio
+- Your ex/spouse/stalker is tracking your location or recording audio.
 - You’re going somewhere (maternity store, gay bar, protest march, etc.) and you don’t want your location history in a database that can be queried by advertisers & cops.
 - You're seeking reproductive healthcare or gender-affirming care in an unfriendly environment, or helping someone else who may be at risk.